Bernard Tissier de Mallerais

-Bernard Tissier de Mallerais (/fr/; 14 September 1945 – 8 October 2024) was a French traditionalist Catholic prelate who served as a bishop of the Society of Saint Pius X from 1988 until his death in 2024.
+Bernard Tissier de Mallerais (/fr/; 14 September 1945 – 8 October 2024) was a French traditionalist Catholic cleric who served as a bishop of the Society of Saint Pius X from 1988 until his death in 2024.
 He was one of four men consecrated by Archbishop Marcel Lefebvre, incurring automatic excommunication and suspension.
-The sanctions were later lifted.
+The excommunication was later lifted by Pope Benedict XVI in 2009.
 The SSPX denied the validity of the excommunications, citing canon law.

 Early life and ministry

 Tissier de Mallerais was born in Sallanches, Haute-Savoie, France, on 14 September 1945.
 After obtaining a master's degree in biology, he entered the International Seminary of Saint Pius X at Fribourg in October 1969.
 On 29 June 1975, he was ordained priest by Archbishop Marcel Lefebvre at Écône.
 He served first as a professor, then as vice-rector, and finally as rector of the seminary at Écône.
 In 1979, he was appointed Rector of the Seminary where he remained until 1983.
 For a year, he served as Chaplain at the Novitiate of the Sisters of the Society of St Pius X (SSPX), until in 1984, he was elected to the post of Secretary General of the Society which he held until 1996.